top of page

 4. Forgetting About Entertainment

-A silent cocktail hour can feel...awkward.
-A bit of entertainment can elevate the entire mood.
-Whether it’s a live acoustic guitarist, jazz duo, or curated playlist, music sets the tone.
+A silent cocktail hour can feel quite awkward.
+Incorporating entertainment can elevate the entire mood.
+Whether it’s a live acoustic guitarist, a jazz duo, or a curated playlist, music sets the right tone.

-TIP: Think about the energy you want to create — mellow and romantic or upbeat and fun — and tailor your entertainment accordingly.
+TIP: Think about the atmosphere you want to create — mellow and romantic or upbeat and fun — and tailor your entertainment accordingly.

 Pinterest